Nottinghamshire Pride: 2010s

 Nottingham Pride 2010 took place at the Forest Recreation Ground on 31 July.
-It was officially opened by the Lord Mayor of Nottingham, Brian Grocock, and the event was headlined by The Cheeky Girls, with other acts including Kenelis, Lisa Scott-Lee and Betty.
+It was officially opened by the Lord Mayor of Nottingham, Brian Grocock, and the event was headlined by the Cheeky Girls, with other acts including Kenelis, Lisa Scott-Lee, and Betty.

-Pride 2011 had over 20,000 visitors, with headline act Ruth Lorenzo performing.
-That year, E.ON UK was the principal sponsor of Nottinghamshire Pride.
+2,000 people attended the pride march from Old Market Square to the Forest Recreation Ground in 2012, framed as a celebration of the progress of gay rights.
+This preceded two days of speeches, music and entertainment, which at the time was expected to bring 30,000 people.

+Nottinghamshire Pride celebrated its 10th anniversary in 2013, welcoming 14,000 attendees.
+In October that year, lost sponsors and a resultant lack of funds for the charity, which had fallen into £17,000 of debt, led to its volunteers voting to close it.
+At the time its events were costing £30,000 per year to run, with a suggested donation of £1 per attendee.
+At the 2013 event, only a third of the attendees donated money.
+Chairman Ben Holmes said it had been in financial trouble for the last three years, and that it had attempted to scale down the event to save money.

+From 2014, Nottinghamshire Pride returned to the Hockley area; its events would remain there until 2023.

-In 2018 Pride was held on Saturday 28 July in the city centre of Nottingham.
+In 2018, Pride was held on Saturday, 28 July in the city centre of Nottingham.
 The parade included many live events by various individuals, stalls, art and music, along with a pride parade that took place at 11 am.
 The parade began at Lister Gate and finished at Broad Street.

-Pride 2018 was sponsored by various organisations, including Nottingham City Council, Nottinghamshire Fire and Rescue Service and Capital One.

 In 2019 Nottinghamshire Pride was held on Saturday 27 July in Nottingham city centre.
+A series of rainbow crossings were painted in Carlton Street and Broad Street, Hockley, that year.